 Desire: Creating an urge to buy your product or service with the help of an ’emotional connection’, This is where you can stand out with your brand personality and a distinct brand voice.
 That’s how you move a potential client from a phase where they are simply curious to desiring your product.

 Action: As you can see it’s stage 3 when you can actually move to incentivising your potential buyer to take the next step in the funnel, or CTA (call to action).
-It can be anything from making this phone call or subscribing to your webinar, to asking a question on live chat or buying something from you.
+It can be anything from making this phone call or subscribing to your webinar, to a paid advertisement selling high-ticket offer from your brand.

 Retention: Last, but not least is making your customer buy more from you: upsetting, cross-selling or referring you to their friends.
 Focusing on a lifetime value vs a one-off sell is key to having a successful business.